UserName-None/YT-to-Invidious/README.md

 # What this is

-This is a simple and lightweight extension that automatically redirects you from YouTube video webpages to Individious URLS of the same video.
+This is a simple and lightweight extension that automatically redirects you from YouTube video webpages to Invidious URLS of the same video.
 However, it won't redirect you if you are on other YouTube pages.

 # Who this is for